cqframework/cql-tests-runner/README.md

 npx tsx --watch src/bin/cql-tests.ts                                 # Watch mode for development
 ```

-### Running with Docker
+### Running from Pre-Built OCI/Docker Image

-The application is available as the pre-built Docker image `hlseven/quality-cql-tests-runner:latest`.
+The application is available as the pre-built image tag `hlseven/quality-cql-tests-runner:latest`.

 #### Using the Docker Image

+By default, the image runs the CLI.
+When you bind in any local directories (such as configuration and results directories) you may use it as you would any other command line utility.

 ```bash
 # Run CQL tests with a configuration file